exercism/blog/posts/leap-in-bits.md

 ``` Return ((year % 4) % 4 and ((year%100) !=0 or (year %400 ) ==0)){
 ```

-I tried writing it in Mips, but it was overly complicated.
-I did some searching and found someone on Stack Overflow explaining how to do Leap year with bitwise operations rather than all modulus and logic operators .
+I tried writing it in MIPS, but it was overly complicated.
+I did some

+searching and found someone on Stack Overflow explaining how to do Leap year with bitwise operations rather than all modulus and logic operators .
 Not only that but it used numbers smaller than a bite which improved the performance more and made it work better on 8-bit chips.

-With the Stack Overflow description of the solution in mind I figured out how to write it in Mips and then I changed all my other languages that could do it with bitwise operators to the same method.
+With the Stack Overflow description of the solution in mind I figured out how to write it in MIPS and then I changed all my other languages that could do it

+with bitwise operators to the same method.
 That included languages like Javascript, C, C++ X86 Assembler, and others.